Its-a-me-Ashwin/EAAI_TilingProblem/README.md

-# EAAI 2025 TilingProblem
+# EAAI 2025 Model AI Assignments - Shapeshifting Coloring Problems
-This repo is the submission for EAAI 2025.
-It has all the required documents for the tiling problem.
+This repo contains the source code, autograder specifications, instructions and the webpage index source for our submission "Shapeshifting Coloring Problems" to the Model AI Assignments track at EAAI 2025.